zhaohuXing/Go/work-demo/image.md

 ## Code Snippet

-The definition of the structure of the image processing
+The definition of the structure of the image processing，located in `qingstor-sdk-go/helpers/image.go`.These structs are used as arguments to the operation.

 ```
 import "github.com/yunify/qingstor-sdk-go/service"
 // helpers/image.go